jlangr/photoalbum/README.md

-## Usage instructions
+# Usage instructions

-From the root of project, install Node dependencies:
+1. From the root of project, install Node dependencies:

  `npm install`

-Start a local dev server:
+2. Start a local dev server:

   `npm start`

-Runs the app in the development mode.\

-Open [http://localhost:3000](http://localhost:3000) in a browser.
+3. Open [http://localhost:3000](http://localhost:3000) in a browser.

-To run tests:
+# To run tests

   `npm test`

 # Development notes

-- delivering to one person, Emma Langston
+- Delivering to one person, Emma Langston
-- building to requirements as stated unless otherwise specified
+- Building to requirements as stated unless otherwise specified
-- no need for internationalization.
+- No need for internationalization.
 However: it's a pain to retro-introduce variables(?) for embedded text, particularly in HTML, so that is introduced here

+Next sensible functionality would be to render the thumbnails, which when then clicked on would render the full image.
+Not asked for.
+This would also be best rendered in a grid.
+Also not asked for, so right now it's rendered as a simple unnumbered list.

 ## Resources used

-- occasional query to google or ChapGPT
+- Occasional query to Google
+- Rubber duck

 ## Goals of solution